 The ability to place icons in the bottom dock means you can have the apps you want pervading around the home screen, while dragging and dropping said apps on top of one another will allow you to create folders with ease, which you can rename anything you want.

-Apple is also still catering for the iPad owners with some handy gestures to make things easier to move around.
+However, Apple is still catering for the iPad owners with some handy gestures to make things easier to move around.
 Instead of double tapping the home button to switch apps, touching the screen with all five fingers and swiping left and right will move you through the most recently-used apps, and pinching all digits together will return you to the home screen.

 This is really helpful when using the tablet on the move, as it means you don't need to shuffle the palm around to hit the home button - and it's really cool too.
 It's an even more intuitive system on the iPad mini than the iPad 'proper', as it somehow fits the screen size better.